 As well as boosting your happiness levels, a spinach and cheese omelette gives you a dose of vitamin K, vitamin A (in the form of carotenoids), manganese, folate, magnesium, iron, calcium, copper, vitamin B2, vitamin B6, vitamin B12, vitamin E, calcium, potassium, vitamin C, phosphorus, vitamin B1, zinc, protein and choline.

-Salmon: We’ve talked about salmon being brilliant for banishing blemishes if you eat it every single day, but it’s also rich in tryptophan meaning you’ll feel happier after eating it, as well as having clear, glowing skin.
-It is said that eating oily fish such as salmon twice a week can increase your lifespan and when it is wild-caught and not farmed, salmon is one of the most nutritious foods out there.
+Salmon: We’ve talked about salmon being brilliant for banishing blemishes but it’s also rich in tryptophan meaning you’ll feel happier after eating it, as well as having clear, glowing skin.
+It is said that eating oily fish such as salmon twice a week can increase your lifespan and, when it is wild-caught and not farmed, salmon is one of the most nutritious foods out there.

 Not only does salmon have one of the highest omega-3 contents, it is also packed with other vitamins and minerals.
 Salmon is an excellent source of vitamin B12, vitamin D and selenium.
 It is a good source of niacin, omega-3 fatty acids, protein, phosphorus and vitamin B6, choline, pantothenic acid, biotin and potassium.